 But what happens if we apply our ‘toy engine’ logic to events that are, apparently at least, radically less intentional?

-Consider an earthquake.
+Consider an earthquake, for example.
 It is caused by plate tectonics and seismic activity beneath the earth’s surface.
 It doesn’t seem to have a purpose, a goal or a final cause.
 It certainly has a ‘how’ but apparently not a ‘why’.

-But, of course, that is not necessarily true either.
+But, of course, that is not necessarily true!
 Earthquakes relieve geological stress and thereby actually protect the planet from more severe catastrophes.
 Then there is the possibility that earthquakes are a process within an ecological organism like ‘Gaia’.
-Finally, there are those who view earthquakes as part of some sort of divine plan.
+Finally, there are those who view earthquakes as part of some sort of divine plan…or judgment.

 Some modern Christian thinkers (e.g. Teilhard de Chardin and Gregor Mendel) care deeply about how the world works; others find such inquiries boring and ultimately irrelevant.
 Who cares how the world came to be as it is, the real question is why!

-These scientists reject the concept of final causation per se; they reject the notion that events can have any ultimate ‘purpose’.
+These scientists reject the concept of final causation per se; they reject the notion that events can even have a ultimate ‘purpose’.
 Things just are!
-An event may be explained, at least in part, by things that went before; but things that will happen in the future are totally irrelevant.
+An event may be explained, at least in part, by things that went before; but things that will happen in the future are totally irrelevant to things that are happening now.

 In the 1920’s, a school of philosophy known as Logical Positivism emerged.
 The philosopher-scientists that formed this school equated ‘meaning’ with ‘verifiability’.
 Therefore, propositions were only meaningful if they were subject to verification using the scientific method.